jsdclxvi/Reforestation/README.md

-## Where did you learn to make ice cream?
-Sunday school.
+## I’ll tell you something about German sausages, they’re the wurst